 By 6 months, your baby is probably starting to dabble in solid foods!
 Whether you’re traditionally weaning with purees or doing Baby-Led Weaning, food is on that baby’s brain!
 While traveling with a toddler, we always had a stash of easy quick meals like pouches and some puffs.
 Sometimes that could keep the dragon calm, but usually, we had to resort to sharing our meals with her.
 I’d usually order a cup of fruit and share some of my main meal with her.
 Of course, some (really, most) of it ended up on the ground.

 These disposable placemats are a lifesaver while out!
 You can tape it to the table and ball up all of the food and trash into it so that the mess it minimized for your server.
+We love how this brand is eco-friendly and biodegradable, because we know how much waste babies can make!
 Note: we always end up tipping more even though we carry a mini broom and dustpan to clean up, just out of courtesy!